Ma (2019 film): Development

 Ma came together as a result of Tate Taylor's desire to direct a film about "something fucked up", and a conversation he had with Octavia Spencer in which she told him that she was "sick of only being offered the same role and never getting to be a lead."
-The two are longtime friends, having worked together in films such as The Help and Get on Up.
+The two are longtime friends, having worked together in films such as The Help and Get On Up.
 Jason Blum and Taylor, who have been friends for a few years, knew each other socially.

 Taylor went to Blum's office, reiterating, "I want to do something really fucked up."
 He read Scotty Landes' script of the film, which Blumhouse Productions had bought the day before.
-Although the original draft was written with a white woman in the title role, Taylor immediately thought about Spencer.
+Taylor immediately thought about Spencer.
 He went out to the hall, called Spencer, and asked her if she would like to be in a horror film; without reading the script, Spencer boarded the project.

 There was no backstory for the title character in the original script, which made her "a complete monster that no audience member could sympathize with".
 The filmmakers made it a priority to come up with an authentic backstory for the role.
 Taylor thought it was important to weave the themes of trauma, the sins of our parents, and how we treat people into the story to create a character audiences can relate to and feel bad for.

 Filming

 Principal photography on the film started in February 2018.
-Filming took place in Mississippi, with parts shot in Natchez, and wrapped in March 2018.
+Filming took place in Mississippi, with parts shot in Alcorn State University's MBA building and in town of Natchez, and wrapped in March 2018.